the-turing-way/the-turing-way/Chapter_Version_Control.md

 #### Good practise for commits

+A commit should do one thing.

 Don't commit anything that can be regenerated from other things that were committed unless it is something might take hours to regenerate.
 Generated files just clutter up your repository and make contain features such as timestamps that can cause annoying merge conflicts (see below).
 On a similar note you should not commit configuration files, specifically configuration files that might change from environment to environment.
 You can instruct git to ignore certain files by creating a file called `.gitignore` and including their names in it.

 From [here](https://homes.cs.washington.edu/~mernst/advice/version-control.html) **No license, reached out 13/12/18**